sanidhyaanand/glowing-chainsaw/README.md

 You will find a well written Makefile which probably does not work.
 I think the local repositories explain themselves, with the exception of _Planets_

-## Planets
-Planets contains code for rendering an Earth like planet using OpenGL 4.1, GLFW 3.3 and GLEW 2.1.0.
-As of 4/6/2020, there is only a planet with some earth textures applied, and only ShadingFromSpace completed.